-Moreover, spanking or paddling a child can be risky for the child.
+Moreover, spanking or paddling a child can be physically risky for the child.
 The child can be struck in a truly harmful way by injuring a body organ.
 In a small child there are a number of organs near the buttocks and the parent can’t assume that his or her aim is accurate, especially if the child squirms (which he is likely to do as painful punishment is being applied).
 Moreover, Elizabeth Gershoff, PhD, a leading researcher on physical punishment at the University of Texas at Austin says: “Physical punishment doesn’t work to get kids to comply, so parents think they have to keep escalating it.
 That is why it is so dangerous,” she says.
 This is what leads to genuine child abuse.

 The teen age years present special difficulties.
 You’re not going to put your teen age son over your knee or treat his bare butt to a paddling.
 There are the time-honored punishments of being grounded and removing internet or driving privileges, depending on the infraction and the age of the child.
 The lesson here is that with maturity comes responsibility and privileges are taken away until they can be handled responsibly.
 I saw one cartoon in which the son asks his father, “Can I go out with my friends tonight?”
 The father says to his son, “you’re grounded, remember?”
 The son responds, “Couldn’t I get the belt instead?”
 In any event, this is already leading to a conversation if the parent wants to make use of it.

 Obviously, the other side of discipline is positive reinforcement and effusive praise to reward children for good behavior.
 When a naughty action has been diffused and the child is calmed down, take the time to sit down and discuss it with the child.
 Affirm that you love the child and end the conversation with a hug.
 Finding creative ways to discipline a child and have the child learn something positive at the same time is hard work.
 But it is noble work.
 I wish you well in your child rearing.